Health

 Radon is a naturally occurring radioactive gas that is formed when radioactive metals break down in rocks, soil, and groundwater.
 You cannot see, smell, or taste radon.

 Radon can seep into your home through the ground.
-About 50% of homes in Colorado have elevated levels of radon.
+Over 50% of homes in Colorado have elevated levels of radon.

 Health Effects of Radon

 Radon is the leading cause of lung cancer in non-smokers.
 It is the second leading cause of lung cancer overall.
-Each year, radon is responsible for about 21,000 lung cancer deaths, with about 2,900 of these deaths occurring in people who have never smoked.
+Each year, radon is responsible for about 21,000 lung cancer deaths in the United States, with about 2,900 of these deaths occurring in people who have never smoked.

 Smokers have a higher risk of developing lung cancer from radon exposure.
 However, there is no evidence that radon causes other respiratory diseases like asthma, and there is no evidence that children are at a higher risk of lung cancer from radon than adults.